ethereum/trin/README.md

 Trin is a prototype Portal Network client.
 This implementation and the Portal Network specifications will continue to co-evolve.

-In this stage of development, Trin relies on Infura to respond to some requests that it cannot fulfill itself.
+In this stage of development, Trin relies on a separate execution node (local node or Infura) to respond to some requests that it cannot fulfill itself.
 Additionally, Trin lacks comprehensive data validation.

 ## Want to help?